openharmony/docs/en/application-dev/napi/native-relational-store-guidelines.md

 #include <database/rdb/relational_store_error_code.h>
 ```

-1. Obtain the **OH_Rdb_Store** instance and create a database file.<br>The **dataBaseDir** variable specifies the application sandbox path.
+1. Obtain an **OH_Rdb_Store** instance and create a database file.<br>The **dataBaseDir** variable specifies the application sandbox path.
 In the stage model, you are advised to use the database directory.
 For details, see the **databaseDir** attribute of [Context](../reference/apis/js-apis-inner-application-context.md).
 In the FA model, there is no interface for obtaining the database sandbox path.
-Use the directory of the application.
-For details, see **getFilesDir** of [Context](../reference/apis/js-apis-inner-app-context.md). **area** indicates the security level of the directory for storing the database files.
+Use the directory of the application instead.
+For details, see **getFilesDir** of [Context](../reference/apis/js-apis-inner-app-context.md). **area** indicates the security level of the directory for storing the database file.
 For details, see [contextConstant](../reference/apis/js-apis-app-ability-contextConstant.md).
-During development, you need to implement the conversion from **AreaMode** to **Rdb_SecurityArea**. <br>Example:
+During development, you need to implement the conversion from **AreaMode** to **Rdb_SecurityArea**.<br>Example:

    ```c
    // Create an OH_Rdb_Config object.